PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 BMI = weight (lb) / height (in)2 x 703

-You may also use our BMI calculator to calculate things easier.
+You may also use our BMI calculator to calculate things more easily.

 Is there a BMI that's too high or too low?

 You are considered to have a normal, healthy BMI if your result ranges from 18.5 to 24.9.
 A BMI of under 18.5 is considered too low or underweight, while a BMI of 25 to 29.9 is considered overweight.
-You’re in obese territory if you have a BMI of over 30 – and this is often considered too high by most people.
+You’re in obese territory if you have a BMI of over 30.

 Does it affect your candidacy for plastic surgery?

-BMI is one of the criteria being used by plastic surgeons to determine one’s fitness for surgery.
-A BMI that’s too high can be a contraindication for surgery, as it increases your risks and produces subpar results.
+BMI is one of the criteria being considered by plastic surgeons to determine one’s fitness for surgery.
+A too-high BMI can be a contraindication for surgery.

-However, Dr. Nick Masri operates on patients with a BMI as high as 45, as long as that person’s in a good state of health based on other diagnostic procedures.
+However, Dr. Nick Masri operates on patients with a BMI as high as 45 if they are in a good state of health.

 What are some considerations when performing surgery on patients with high BMI?

-Dr. Masri performs a thorough virtual or in-person evaluation to determine if you are a candidate for a particular procedure based on a review of your past medical history and your current health status.
+Dr. Masri performs a thorough virtual or in-person evaluation to determine if you are a candidate for surgery.
+These results are based on a review of your past medical history and your current health status.

 Do patients with higher BMIs have more complications?

-But latest studies* show that there is no significant increase in the complication rates of obese patients who had a tummy tuck done.
+The latest studies show that there is no significant increase in the complications of obese tummy tuck patients.

 What surgeries can be performed on a high BMI patient?

-Any plastic surgery can be performed on a high BMI patient as long as he or she has a clean bill of health.
+Dr. Masri can perform any plastic surgery on a high BMI patient if they have a clean bill of health.

-What are the most common surgeries performed on high BMI patients?
+What are the most common plastic surgeries for overweight patients?

 Breast reduction,